zio/zio/docs/reference/core/runtime.md

   def run = ZIO.log("Application started!")
 }
 ```

-This is useful when we want to install a custom monitoring or supervisor from the very beginning of the application.

 :::caution
 Keep in mind that only the "bootstrap" layer of applications will be combined when we compose two ZIO applications.
 Therefore, when we compose two ZIO programs, top-level runtime configurations won't be integrated.